-Some veterinarians and vet companies make bloodroot products for treating pet cancers.
+Some veterinarians and vet companies make bloodroot for pets products for treating c*****.
 They sell these products (eg. Neoplasene) to vets and to vets’ customers.
 Neoplasene comes in topical, oral and injectable form.
 The bloodroot salve sold by vets (eg. XXTERRA) is expensive; over $100 for the small jar.

 It’s much cheaper to buy the bloodroot products made for humans, and adapt it for pet use.
 Salve and capsules can both be used for pets, for oral and topical treatment.

 Certain lesions that would not test as malignant, will also respond well to bloodroot treatment.

 Oral Bloodroot for Dogs and Pets

 As in humans, tolerance of oral bloodroot varies.
 Begin with a low dose, and always put it in food: a pinch of powder for a small dog or a cat, and half a capsule for a large dog.
 Vomiting or retching is an indication that the dose is too high.
 You may be able to increase the dose more slowly.

 - Open a capsule and put the starting dose in wet food twice per day.